client9/cardinal/PROJECT_STATUS.md

 - Strings are "sliceable" type, so any function that works on lists will work on strings.

 - [x]: add Rune as a fundamental atom.
+- [ ]: Do we need to expose Rune as a type, or is it just an optimization SOmehow Python just exposes characters as strings of length 1
 - [x]: change parser to handle rune literals 'a', 'b', 'c' as per Go standards
 - [ ]: TODO:  ToString function
 - [ ]: TODO: "hello"[1] = 'X', fails.